-Investment type Criteria Maximum duration a) UK government bonds Gilts are Triple-A-rated Any gilt with a finite maturity date b) Bonds issued by Multilateral Development Banks (i.e. European Investment Bank, World Bank); and bonds issued by an institution where the institution is guaranteed by the UK government Triple-A-rated or equivalent 10 years c) Bonds issued by institutions where the bond has an explicit UK Government Guarantee (capital expenditure investment under current statute) Triple-A-rated or equivalent Maximum of 40% of overall investments and maximum maturity of 5 years c) Bonds issued by institutions where the bond has an explicit UK Government Guarantee (capital expenditure investment under current statute) Triple-A-rated or equivalent Maximum of 40% of overall investments and maximum maturity of 5 years e) Bonds and floating rate notes issued by corporate bodies (capital expenditure investment under current statute) Issue and issuer rating having as a minimum a long-rating in the 'Double-A' category Restricted to a maximum of 25% of overall investments and maximum maturity of 5 years f) Money Market Funds and Collective Investment Schemes which operate with a variable net asset value Restricted to a maximum of 40% of overall investments.
+Investment type Criteria Maximum duration a) UK government bonds Gilts are Triple-A-rated Any gilt with a finite maturity date b) Bonds issued by Multilateral Development Banks (i.e. European Investment Bank, World Bank); and bonds issued by an institution where the institution is guaranteed by the UK government Triple-A-rated or equivalent 10 years c) Bonds issued by institutions where the bond has an explicit UK Government Guarantee (capital expenditure investment under current statute) Triple-A-rated or equivalent Maximum of 40% of overall investments and maximum maturity of 5 years c) Bonds issued by institutions where the bond has an explicit UK Government Guarantee (capital expenditure investment under current statute) Triple-A-rated or equivalent Maximum of 40% of overall investments and maximum maturity of 5 years e) Bonds and floating rate notes issued by corporate bodies (capital expenditure investment under current statute) Restricted to a maximum of 25% of overall investments and maximum maturity of 5 years f) Money Market Funds and Collective Investment Schemes which operate with a variable net asset value Restricted to a maximum of 40% of overall investments.
 These funds do not have fixed maturity dates.